 Paul did not tell them simply to accept or tolerate the gifts but to be “zealous” about them.
 When used, they must be used in accordance with the rules he lays down in chapters 12-14.

 Why did Paul command Christians to eagerly desire these “special abilities” or you might say, miraculous spiritual gifts?
 Because they were valuable then…and they are valuable now.
-These special gifts are used to encourage the church, believers in Christ Jesus.
+These special gifts are used to encourage the church, believers in Christ Jesus and meet the needs of “the church” “the people”.

 The gift of speaking in unknown tongues is for all believers to receive after they have been born-again.
 This second experience, brings the believer into a closer relationship with the Father which allows the Holy Spirit to flow through the vessel fulfilling the will of God.

-This one particular gift is NOT listed as one of the nine gifts of the Spirit, simply because it is a gift that all believers need and should desire and receive as needed in operation on a daily basis.
+This one particular gift is NOT listed as one of the nine gifts of the Spirit.
+The reason is because it is a gift that all believers need and should desire and receive as needed in operation on a daily basis in their own lives.

 Yes, speaking in unknown tongues is this one gift that ALL believers can have and should have after they believe.
 It is much needed in every believer to have operating in their lives which will help encourage us and keep us focused for the purpose of salvation to the lost until Jesus returns.